kotliluk/rachel/README.md

 values can directly (e.g., "BooleanColumn" not "BooleanColumn == true").
 Anyway, we recommend using the full comparison in theta joins to receive expected suggestions behavior.

+You can use drag-and-drop to move relations and expressions in their menus.

 ## Relational algebra

 ### Notation